I hope you will agree with me when I say:

 Nitro vs Electric RC Cars

-Should you buy an electric or a nitro RC gas RC vehicle?
-(Applies to cars, trucks, and buggy).
+Should you buy an electric or a nitro gas RC vehicle?
+(Applies to cars, trucks, and buggy)

-In the nitro system, you are an engine carburetor and fuel tank which requires special nitro gas fuel that you can buy at your local RC hobby shop or online.
+In the nitro system, you have an engine carburetor and a fuel tank which requires special nitro gas fuel that you can buy at your local RC hobby shop or a t Amazon.

 Nitro Powered RC Cars Pros and Cons